Public Fund Survey

 Figure G

-Figure H presents the distribution of change in payroll from FY 20 to FY 21, and the median payroll growth, for the 122 plans in the Survey that are open to new hires.
-The individual plan experience ranged from a decline of 7.8 percent to an increase of 8.8 percent, creating a wide range of outcomes between those two extremes.
+Figure H presents the distribution of change in payroll from FY 22 to FY 23, and the median payroll growth, for the 119 plans in the Survey that are open to new hires and that report this metric.
+The individual plan experience ranged from a decline of 3.1 percent to an increase of 16.3 percent, creating a wide range of outcomes between those two extremes.
+Despite recent growth, the impact of sluggish growth in previous years is still impacting many plans.
+Of the same 119 plans, only 35, or 29 percent, have a higher covered payroll in FY 23 than they would expect had they achieved three percent annual growth since FY 09.
+The remaining 84 plans, or 71 percent of the sample, have a lower covered payroll in FY 23 than they would have had following three percent annual growth since FY 09.

 Figure H